Ronald Acuña Jr. Player Props: Braves vs. Padres

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of 1.022, fueled by an OBP of .455 to go with a slugging percentage of .567.
-All three of those stats are best among Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .463, plus a team-best slugging percentage of .583.

-- Among the qualified hitters in MLB, he ranks seventh in batting average, eighth in on-base percentage, and 27th in slugging.
+- Among qualifying hitters in MLB play, he ranks third in batting average, sixth in on-base percentage, and 22nd in slugging.

-- He has hit a home run in three games this season (18.8%), leaving the park in 3.9% of his trips to the dish.
+- He has hit a home run in three games this year (17.6%), leaving the park in 3.7% of his chances at the plate.

-- In 37.5% of his games this season, Acuna has driven in at least one run.
-In three of those games (18.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Acuna has driven home a run in six games this season (35.3%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.